Vakatawas Try Decisive As France Beat Scotland In Nations Cup - UrduPoint

 Vakatawa's Try Decisive As France Beat Scotland In Nations Cup

-Victory saw France gain revenge for a 28-17 defeat in Edinburgh in March -- Les Bleus' only loss this year -- as they stopped Scotland from recording a sixth succesive win.
+Full-back Thomas Ramos kicked 14 points and Matthieu Jalibert landed a drop-goal as France gained revenge for a 28-17 loss to Scotland in Edinburgh in March -- Les Bleus' only defeat this year.

+Scotland, all of whose points came from five Duncan Weir penalties, had been attempting to win a sixth succesive match for the first time since 1990.

-The win left France top of Pool B and on course for a place in the showpiece match of next month's Nations Cup finals weekend.
+France can finish top of Pool B and gain a place in the showpiece match of December's finals weekend by beating Italy in Paris next week, when Scotland will be out of action after their match against coronavirus-hit Fiji was cancelled.

+- 'Victory that counts' - But France captain Charles Ollivon said this win was its own reward, telling France 2: "It's just the victory that counts, it does everyone a lot of good.
+We wanted to have a good game here."
+A tryless first half ended all square at 12-12.

 But Vakatawa's well-worked try soon after the break saw France pull clear at 19-12.